feature-engine/feature_engine/docs/index.rst

 1. The docs (you're here!).
 2. `Stack Overflow <https://stackoverflow.com/questions/tagged/feature-engine>`_.
 If you ask a question, please tag it with "feature-engine".
-3. If you are enrolled in the `Feature Engineering for Machine Learning course in Udemy <https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO>`_ , post a question in a relevant section.
+3. If you are enrolled in the `Feature Engineering for Machine Learning course in Udemy <https://www.udemy.com/course/feature-engineering-for-machine-learning/?referralCode=A855148E05283015CF06>`_ , post a question in a relevant section.
+4. If you are enrolled in the `Feature Selection for Machine Learning course in Udemy <https://www.udemy.com/course/feature-selection-for-machine-learning/?referralCode=186501DF5D93F48C4F71>`_ , post a question in a relevant section.
-4. Join our `mailing list <https://groups.google.com/d/forum/feature-engine>`_.
+5. Join our `mailing list <https://groups.google.com/d/forum/feature-engine>`_.
-5. Ask a question in the repo by filing an `issue <https://github.com/solegalli/feature_engine/issues/>`_.
+6. Ask a question in the repo by filing an `issue <https://github.com/solegalli/feature_engine/issues/>`_.

 Found a Bug or have a suggestion?